halizz821/halizz821/README.md

 Welcome to my GitHub profile!
-I'm Hamed Alizadeh, a passionate PhD student at Queen's University, specializing in remote sensing and the application of machine learning algorithms for processing satellite/airborne images.
-I am enthusiastic about leveraging the power of data analysis and artificial intelligence to gain valuable insights from Earth observation data.
+I’m Hamed Alizadeh, a passionate PhD graduate in machine learning and its application in processing satellite and airborne imagery.
+My research focuses on leveraging AI and data-driven methods to extract meaningful insights from Earth observation data.

+Beyond academia, I’m deeply interested in building intelligent systems at scale to tackle real-world challenges—from environmental monitoring to automated AI agents.
+I develop end-to-end AI solutions using tools like Python, PyTorch, TensorFlow, SQL, LangGraph, LangChain, and cloud platforms such as GCP.

 _**Education:**_